 Who is involved in developing the resources and ensuring quality?

 The ELDAC project is conducted by a national consortium of eight partners – three universities and five national agencies: Queensland University of Technology (QUT), Flinders University of South Australia (FUSA), University of Technology Sydney (UTS), Palliative Care Australia (PCA), Aged & Community Services Australia (ACSA), Leading Age Services Australia (LASA), Australian Healthcare and Hospitals Association (AHHA), and Catholic Health Australia (CHA).

-The project uses robust quality processes to ensure the trustworthiness and relevance of the information provided in the toolkits, through the ELDAC helpline and via the website with navigation services.
+The project uses robust quality processes to ensure the trustworthiness and relevance of the information provided in the toolkits.
 Information provided on the site is meant to complement and not replace any advice or information from a health professional.

 The project has established mechanisms for retrieving emerging evidence for review.
 In addition, Consortium partners provide updates at each meeting to advise of new initiatives and environmental considerations.

 Several evaluation mechanisms have been built in to the project plan.
 The project will undergo a formal external evaluation.